 A list of vendors that have added CoreQ to their questionnaires can be found below.

-If you are an AHCA/NCAL member and use LTC Trend Tracker, most of these vendors will upload your CoreQ data into LTC Trend Tracker for you - just ask them!
-If you don't see your customer satisfaction vendor on the list, or you are a vendor and would like to learn more, please contact us at email@example.com.
+If you are an AHCA/NCAL member and use LTC Trend Tracker, you will find the vendors below that are able to upload your CoreQ data into LTC Trend Tracker for you - just ask them!
+If you don't see your customer satisfaction vendor on the list, or you are a vendor and would like to learn more or upload to LTC Trend Tracker, please contact us at firstname.lastname@example.org.

 |The Doug Williams Group, Inc.